mitsest/nativescript_docker/README.md

 ## AVD Configuration (Optional)

-If you want to use another avd name(multiple emulators on the same docker image maybe?), or another avd.ini name you should genenerate a new avd.ini file.
+If you want to use another avd name(multiple emulators on the same docker image maybe?), you should genenerate a new avd.ini file.

 ```bash